 \item Relevant domain knowledge, typically provided by domain experts, is available for shape instantiation, e.g., expected number of values for certain properties, gold standard value sets, or definitions of when data is considered to be up to date. \end{enumerate}

-In tables \ref{table:accessibility_metrics} - \ref{table:representational_metrics}, the use of assumptions is noted with $*_{X}$, where \textit{X} corresponds to the assumption number.
-In the following subsections, we summarize the coverage of SHACL core per group and discuss one representative DQ metric for a single dimension of each group.
-Whenever applicable, we provide the corresponding shape for the metric in Turtle syntax. \iftoggle{appendixversion}{The complete list of defined shapes is available in \autoref{section:Appendix_Shapes_Definition}.}{}For each defined shape, we describe the validation result, and for the implemented ones, we indicate the DQ measure type: \BinaryMeasure~(1 if no violations, 0 otherwise), \RatioMeasure~(violation-based ratios), or \CompositeMeasure~(aggregated score across shape instances (properties or classes)).
+We acknowledge that these assumptions may not always hold in real-world KGs.
+If~\assumption{1} is violated, untyped instances are excluded from validation.
+Likewise, when~\assumption{2} is not satisfied, schema characteristics such as range, domain, or property constraints (e.g., symmetry, irreflexivity) cannot be checked.
+One possible direction to relax these requirements is to mine such characteristics automatically or leverage profiling statistics to approximate range and domain information, thereby supporting the construction of an ``initial'' ontology.
+Regarding~\assumption{3}, this is inherent to DQA, as some quality dimensions rely on domain knowledge, limiting their assessment.
+Tables \ref{table:accessibility_metrics}--\ref{table:representational_metrics}, mark the use of assumptions with $*_{X}$, where \textit{X} is the assumption number.
+In the following subsections, we summarize SHACL core coverage per group, discuss a representative DQ metric for a single dimension of each group, and, if applicable, provide the corresponding shape in Turtle syntax.
+For the implemented shapes, we also indicate the DQ measure type: \BinaryMeasure~(1 if no violations, 0 otherwise), \RatioMeasure~(violation-based ratios), or \CompositeMeasure~(aggregated score across shape instances for specific properties or classes).